Tree Hugging, Food Justice, Taking Action

 About this Lesson

-This lesson invites students to connect through food, nature, and community activism by exploring the Chipko Movement, a powerful environmental resistance effort rooted in women from South Asia in the 1970s, and with origins over 300 years old.
-In 1970, in the Himalayan foothills, the movement saw women literally embrace trees to protect their forests, water sources, and food systems from destruction, ultimately winning a decade-long logging ban from the Indian government.
+This lesson invites students to connect through food, nature, and community activism by exploring the Chipko Movement, a powerful environmental resistance effort.
+In the 1970s, in the Himalayan foothills, women embraced trees to protect their forests, water sources, and food systems from destruction, ultimately winning a decade-long logging ban.
+We discover how women have been hugging trees in India for over 300 years to prevent damage to the ecological systems that sustain human communities.
 Students will explore food systems, environmental stewardship, and the legacy of grassroots activism.
 Students are empowered to see themselves as part of a long history of people who have fought to protect their communities and the land they depended on.

 Lesson Materials